Lubricating tram 5572

 Lubricating tram 5572 (mazací tramvaj 5572), also called mazačka, originally designated Tram 6498, is a working tram from the Czech Republic based on the Tatra T3.
 It has been used to lubricate the rails in the Prague tram network since 2015.
 The car was manufactured in 1965 as a Tatra T3, registered with the number 6948.
 The tram subsequently operated with passengers until 1990.
 It was then converted into a freight tram, during which the body was shortened and a cargo area was created in the remaining space.
 Since 2004, the car has also been equipped with a snow plow to clear snow on the tram line from Hlubočepy to Barrandov in the southern part of Prague.
 During 2014, the tram received a lubrication device that applies a layer of special lubricant to the rails.
 After testing in January 2015 proved successful, 5572 began full operation as a lubricating tram on 2 February 2015.
-The tram received various upgrades after being approval for operation, including a water tank in 2016 and dust particle-detecting sensors in 2017.
-5572 received critical acclaim; a Facebook group was founded about it, a song was written for it, and a live television broadcast displayed the tram.
+The tram received various upgrades after being approved for operation, including a water tank in 2016 and dust particle-detecting sensors in 2017.
+5572 has received critical acclaim; a Facebook group was founded about it, a song was written for it, and a live television broadcast displayed the tram.